paradigmdigitalapps/usense/README.md

 ./js/ this is the folder of .js code
 ./img/ this is the folder of image resources

-User input is sent to server storage with ajax function, with help of http post transation.
+User input is sent to server storage with ajax function with help of http post transaction.